-To make it concise and save us some time, the truth is whatever use case you have in mind, there are benefits to be reaped from implementing a messenger bot on your business’s Facebook page.
+To make it concise and save us some time, the truth is whatever use case you have in mind, there are benefits to be reaped from implementing a chatbot on Facebook.

-How a Facebook Messenger bot works, depends on the flow system you use to create it.
+How a Facebook chatbot works, depends on the flow system you use to create it.

 A chatbot can be either rule-based or NLP-Based.

 NLP chatbots are probably more widely known as they rely on the linguistic branch of artificial intelligence and process natural user inputs to understand the query and reply to it appropriately.
 They offer a more natural “human” conversational experience but give you very little control over the interactions.

 On the other hand, rule-based chatbots rely on the good old decision tree or “chose-your-adventure” type of structure.
 They are much simpler to build and often rely on rich UI elements such as quick replies and buttons.
 Don’t hold the simplicity agist them though, it comes in handy in many use cases that require you to stay in control such a solving a particular problem or processing and sale.